Steps Of Listening In Acting

 4 Short STEPS to Emotional Preparation

-3) Internalizing Process To Receive The Other Actors Intensions
+3) Acting with the Internalizing Process To Receive Intensions

 The internal process is far more transparent than most are lead to believe.
 We are far more basic and intricate all at the same time.
 The Internalizing process leads to the decision or instinct that entails in a response.
-There is a decision here at this internal process to either deflect your emotional response or to embrace your emotional response.
+There is a decision here in how you train yourself with your own acting technique.
+Do you want to train yourself with an internal process or deflection?
+Do you want to only deflect your emotional response or to embrace your emotional response?

-The actual reality of life is that every single moment is a moment of significance if it effects your internal process.
-Every moment has a meaning of its own and every moment is an occurrence of affecting more than one entity.
+The actual reality of life is that every single moment is a moment of significance.
+Every moment effects your internal process of human growth.
+Every moment has it's own meaning even when appearing insignificant.
+Every moment is an occurrence of affecting more than one entity.

 4) Expressing Yourself At The Right Moment